 “Really nice.”

-I found this turn of events quite fascinating.
-It clearly demonstrated the synchronicity between wine and the foods paired with it.
+I loved it!
+My friend had found the synchronicity between wine and the foods paired with it.
 And sometimes even wine needs a small helping hand to alert others to its unique mosaic flavors, its true beauty.
-It no longer mattered whether this wine won in any category; it had, however, earned the respect of the group.

-I wonder how often we just jump to conclusions, or make assumptions and in so doing miss out on opportunities.
-I confess that in my fast paced, frazzled, multi-tasked days, this happens more than I’d like.
-But like wine, I too am alive, constantly evolving, gaining in complexity and I find myself in diligent pursuit of finding and promoting good, even in wine.
+This event has made me wonder how often we jump to conclusions, or make assumptions, and in so doing, miss out on opportunities.
+I think it’s really easy to do in our hectic and overstimulated world.
+I know I do.
+But like wine, I too am alive, constantly evolving, gaining in complexity, and I find myself in diligent pursuit of finding and promoting good, even in wine.

 (1)My favorite quotes about wine.
-It’s from the move “Sideways”.
+It’s from the movie Sideways.

 Let's Chat Connect and Share